 You will also need an insurance plan, that covers you abroad.
-It depends on your situation whether you should go for a travel insurance like World Nomads or an international health provider, like Bupa.
+It depends on your situation whether you should go for travel insurance like SafetyWing or an international health provider, like Bupa.
 Get a quote to see how much this will cost you each month.
 My current plan costs me about 90 USD a month.
 But again, it all depends on your situation.

 Check the countries that you want to go to in the next couple of months.
 Do they require any vaccinations that you don’t have yet?
 I know it sounds like a small expense, but vaccinations can easily cost you a couple of hundred dollars.
 So check these costs and add them to your list.

 Do you have everything you need to work online?
-A laptop in decent quality, smartphone, headphones, maybe a mobile internet device?
+A laptop of decent quality, smartphone, headphones, or maybe a mobile internet device?
 These are essential for your daily work.
-While you might not need to have the iPhone 8 or newest MacBook, you should bring reliable electronics.
+While you might not need to have the iPhone 8 or the newest MacBook, you should bring reliable electronics.

 Check this packing list for digital nomads to find out what else you will need.

 Now let’s look at how much you will spend as a digital nomad.

 If you want to go to the usual popular digital nomad hubs, like Bali or Bangkok, you will very likely get along with less money than you did at home.
 You can often rent apartments for less than 300 USD a month.
 Check out Nomadlist to get a rough idea of what to expect.